An obstacle problem for the p-elastic energy: Uniqueness of symmetric minimizers

 and it follows from \eqref{cos_pq} and \eqref{eq:0711-4} and \eqref{eq:0712-2} that

 Therefore Lemma \ref{polar_tangent} follows. \end{proof}

-Since Lemma~\ref{polar_tangent} has been shown, we are now ready to generalize the uniqueness and the sharp (non)existence result obtained by \cite{Moist} for $\mathcal{E}_2$.
+Since Lemma~\ref{polar_tangent} has been shown, we are now ready to generalize the uniqueness and the sharp (non)existence result obtained in \cite{Moist} for $\mathcal{E}_2$.
 We here stress that the application of \cite{Moist} to our problem is not clear when $p\neq2$, due to the degeneracy and the loss of regularity.
 However, with the help of Propsition~\ref{prop:reguw} and Proposition~\ref{prop:deg}, we are able to overcome the difficulties.
 Consequently, similar to \cite[Eq.
-3.14]{Moist}, we have the following
+3.14]{Moist}, we have the following \begin{lemma} Let $h>0$ be given.
+Suppose that $u \in W^{3,q}(0, 1)$ for some $q>1$ satisfies for some $x_0\in(0,1)$